ehlesp/smallab-k8s-pve-guide/G006 - Host configuration 04 ~ Removing Proxmox's subscription warning.md

 ![Proxmox VE subscription warning](images/g006/proxmox_ve_subscription_warning.webp "Proxmox VE subscription warning")

-This is bothersome, but there's a partial solution to stop it temporarily.
+This is bothersome, but there is a way to make the web console stop showing it.

 ## Removing the subscription warning

 Follow this procedure to remove or disable Proxmox's subscription warning:

-1. Open a root shell and execute the next `cd` command:
+1. Open a root shell and `cd` to `/usr/share/javascript/proxmox-widget-toolkit`:

     ~~~bash
     $ cd /usr/share/javascript/proxmox-widget-toolkit
     ~~~

 2. In that `proxmox-widget-toolkit` directory there's a javascript library file called `proxmoxlib.js`.
-Make a backup of it:
+Make a `.orig` backup of it:

     ~~~bash
     $ cp proxmoxlib.js proxmoxlib.js.orig